 Have trouble getting enough water?
 Try these tips.

 Some people just can’t seem to meet their water intake needs.
-If you’re not a fan of sipping a glass of water, try these hydration tips to get more water.
+If you do not like sipping a glass of water, try these hydration tips to get more water.

 - Sip through a (reusable) straw

 - Infuse your water with lemon, strawberries, or cucumbers